-Visit the small desert village of Machuca to see the typical terrace farming system, mud houses with straw rooves, and its local fauna such as llamas, alpacas and flamingoes.
+Visit the small desert village of Machuca to see the typical terrace farming system, mud houses with straw roofs, and its local fauna such as llamas, alpacas and flamingoes.
 Today is a full day touring.
-This day you will be reaching an Altitude of 4320 metres above sea level for a short period of time
+This day you will be reaching an Altitude of 4320 metres above sea level for a short period of time.

-San Pedro de Atacama is also renowned for one of the best places in the world for star-gazing due to it being the driest desert in the world with little rainfall, clear skies, and high altitudes.
-Take advantage of some of the darkest skies in the world with a spot of stargazing.
+San Pedro de Atacama is also renowned for one of the best places in the world for star-gazing due to it being the driest desert in the world with little rainfall, clear skies and high altitudes.
+Enjoy star gazing with a glass of wine and cheese cocktail.